 Following are a series of Frequently Asked Questions (FAQs) to help you understand changes to your student access after graduation.

-These FAQs have been drafted in consultation with the Offices for Student Affairs, Career Services, Alumni Affairs, Information Technology and Operations to address some of the issues that arise each spring for our new graduates.
+These FAQs have been drafted in consultation with the Office of Alumni Affairs and Career Advancement and the Offices for Student Affairs, Information Technology and Operations to address some of the issues that arise each spring for our new graduates.
 I hope you find this information helpful.

 Why is my HUID disabled so soon after graduation?

 Harvard University policy mandates that all HUIDs be deactivated and turned in immediately following commencement, since the legal relationship between student and University has ended.
-However, we know that new graduates often have a need to access the HSPH buildings and have developed this memo to help new graduates negotiate the transitional period immediately following graduation.
+However, we know that new graduates often have a need to access the Harvard Chan School buildings and have developed this memo to help new graduates negotiate the transitional period immediately following graduation.

 Why did the security guard ask me to turn in my HUID?